wamidgette/SAHWebsite/README.md

     - Only Admin can CRUD all the tickets
     - Other logged in users can CRUD only their own tickets
   - JS validation for all the entities
+  - Learnt a lot from this very dynamic team
+  - Deepened my understanding about the use of GitHub

 ### Barbara - Jobs and Applications database entities
 - My MVP has create, read, update and delete fuctionality for the application and job entities.
 The application table is a bridge table for users table and jobs table.
 The application(details) will provide all the information from the job and the user as well.
 Views for the application table are still in process as part of the application's controller havent been verified.